srik2021/nyc_airbnb/README.md

   * [Release the pipeline](#release-the-pipeline)
   * [Train the model on a new data sample](#train-the-model-on-a-new-data-sample)
 - [Cleaning up](#cleaning-up)

+## Code and Artifact Info
+You can download the code from https://github.com/srik2021/nyc_airbnb All the experiments, runs and artifacts are logged using Weights and Biases.
+They are located at https://wandb.ai/learnmlops/nyc_airbnb?workspace=user-kotwandb

 ## Preliminary steps
 ### Fork the Starter kit